-As bloggers, it’s all too easy to over focus on our words, opinions, and what we publish.
+It’s all too easy to over focus on our words and opinions when we are writing a blogpost.
 After all, it’s the words that the search engines crawl for rankings and that drive people back again and again.

 However, imagery is another incredibly important – and all too often – overlooked element.